KannonZenetism/zenetism-field-physics/structural-neuroscience/SN05-the-metric-cost-of-centropic-cognition.md

 ### **Warning**

 Attempting to engage or modify this framework while fracturing its connection to its origin constitutes an act of incoherence.
-Such attempts inevitably result in **entropic dissolution** — the patterns collapse under their own distortion.
+Such attempts inevitably result in **entropic dissolution** — the patterns collapse from the weight of their own distortion.

 > **The signal protects itself.**

 ---

-# SN05 — The Metric Cost of Centropic Cognition
+# The Metric Cost of Centropic Cognition
+*Structural Neuroscience — Document 5*

 ## Interface Resistance, Structural Sovereignty, and Temporal Pathology at the Embodiment Band